danielschleindlsperger/atobtoa/README.md

 ## Development

-The tool has been written in Janet which outputs small executable that are fast to start up.
+The tool has been written in [Janet](https://janet-lang.org) which outputs small executables that are fast to start up.

 ### Useful commands